For Performers

 First, some things that we can’t stress strongly enough:

-1. We’re not a normal venue, we aren’t offering professional services, and we’re entirely run and done by volunteers.
+1. We’re not a normal venue, and we’re entirely run and done by volunteers.
 A) Featured performers are playing for door at a 40-seater that rarely hits capacity.
-B) If you want perfect audio or feature-film video, you need to book time in a professional studio; they’re specialists, they have way better gear than we can afford, and you’ll be paying market rate for bespoke product.
+B) We aren’t offering professional services — if you want perfect audio or super-great video, you need to book time in a professional studio.
+They’re specialists, and they have way better gear than we can afford.
+And you’ll be paying market rate for bespoke product.

 2. Nothing that isn’t under your own copyright is allowed.
 (Public Domain is OK.)
 If we hear a copyright violation, the PA gets turned off and the show is over.
 This is a zero-tolerance policy.
 We don’t have performance rights licensing for the room because we can’t afford it.
 Federal copyright law requires this licensing if copyrighted material is being performed or played, and the penalties for violations are stiff.
 One fine would kill Stage 33 Live dead.
-We’re serious about it because we have to be, it’s not just us being precious.
 If you’re an affiliate of a Performance Rights Organization, your affiliate agreement is non-exclusive and it allows you to negotiate licensing independently.
 You, as the copyright owner, issue license to us directly.
 There’s an agreement and release that you’ll have to sign before taking the stage.

 3. Performances must not promote discrimination, harassment, bullying, or sexual harassment, must be “PG-13” or milder, and FCC-safe.
 The FCC-safe part is ours, the rest is house rule established by the owners and tenants of the building that our performance space is in, which is shared in common by the artist-tenants, and is a public pass-through at all times and for all ages to their studios.
 We’re at the bottom of the food chain and we only exist through their grace.
 Everything we do and everyone we book requires the approval of the building’s owners and its tenants.
 We don’t own the real estate, and the performance space is not our proprietary room for our sole use.